Programme Code: SG_EMECH_S06

 2. I have been working as a production/machine/CNC operator (or similar).
 Can I access the programme?

 If you have at least three years’ experience working in a technician type role, you may be able to access this programme.
 Applications of this nature will be considered individually.

-Graduates will be equipped to progress onto the final stages of a L7 BEng in Mechanical or Precision Engineering and subsequently be employed as technicians/associate engineers in precision engineering, toolmaking, automation, medical device manufacturing, polymer processing, pharmaceutical/bio-pharma, ICT Hardware, and general mechanical and manufacturing engineering companies.
+Graduates will be equipped to progress onto the final stages of the L7 BEng in Precision Engineering and subsequently be employed as technicians/associate engineers in precision engineering, toolmaking, automation, medical device manufacturing, polymer processing, pharmaceutical/bio-pharma, ICT Hardware, and general mechanical and manufacturing engineering companies.

 Completion of this programme forms part of the entry requirements for the B,Eng.
 (Online) In Precision Engineering & Design .

 Fees listed for 2023/24 academic year.
 Fees may be subject to change for 2024/25 academic year.

 Next Level Skillnet funding may be available to successful applicants who fulfil eligibility criteria.
 Please email Sue Davies in Next Level Skillnet to find out more information: email@example.com

 To help make the payment of fees more manageable for students who are self-funding their studies, tuition fees can be paid through payment instalment plans at ATU Sligo.
 For further information on instalment plans, please visit our Fees and Funding webpage.